 The T. Rowe Price Asset Allocation Committee evaluates the relative attractiveness of major asset classes over a 6- to 18-month time horizon.
 These positions are currently reflected across our suite of asset allocation portfolios accounting for approximately $314 billion in assets under management as of September 30, 2018.*

 - Fixed Income

 This material represents the views of the T. Rowe Price Asset Allocation Committee only and may not reflect the opinion of all T. Rowe Price portfolio managers.
 This material is provided for informational purposes only and is not intended to be investment advice or a recommendation to take any particular investment action.
-The views contained herein are as of June 2018 and may have changed since that time.
+The views contained herein are as of September 2018 and may have changed since that time.
 Information and opinions, including forward looking statements, are derived from proprietary and non-proprietary sources deemed to be reliable but are not guaranteed as to accuracy.

 There are inherent risks associated with investing in the stock market, including possible loss of principal, and investors must be willing to accept them.
 The stocks of larger companies generally have lower risk and potential return than the stocks of smaller companies.
 Since small companies often have limited product lines, markets, or financial resources, investing in them involves more risk than investments primarily in large, established companies.
 The value approach carries the risk that a stock judged to be undervalued is actually appropriately priced.
 International investing involves unique risks, including currency fluctuation.
 Bond yields and prices will vary with interest rate changes.
 Investments in emerging markets are subject to abrupt and severe price declines, and should be regarded as speculative.
 High yield, lower-rated bonds generally involve greater risk to principal than investments in higher-rated securities.